 - Can I really be bothered?
 Internal motivation… I will have to have v boring convos re Marvel with 11 year old afterwards, sadly he is not into healthcare improvement.

 Which obstacle first?
 I selected number 1, my PDSA, find out, a ‘go and see’ type of experiment really.
 I had high expectations I could find out.
 I asked around, we settled as a family on the following films: Captain America and Antman.
-Next experiment, get them and watch them, we were going on holiday without sky and Netflix so got then on DVD.
+Next experiment, get them and watch them, we were going on holiday without sky and Netflix so got them on DVD.
 So far so good.
 They were ok.
 Met the target condition.
 Learning… planning is v helpful.
-Slightly worried that 2 films isn’t a fast enough rate, but then, not really going on holiday to watch films.
+Slightly worried that 2 films isn’t a fast enough rate, but then, not really on holiday to watch films.

 New current condition: 1 per day on the imaginary run chart in my head, as per plan, but nagging feeling that it will be too slow to reach 20 films in 14 days.

 Next target condition: another 2 films in 3 days. [perhaps a kata coach, coaching me for real, might have asked me why there, given same watch rate].
 Oh dear, different obstacle, still on holiday, and no satellite or streaming, and no easy way to buy more DVDs as no mailbox, will have to wait.
 Revise data on new target condition, to 3 days after return home.
 Learning, don’t always have the equipment needed and might need to revise expectations, film watch rate too slow.